spaceyjase/godot-bulletml-prototype/README.md

 ![Screen](/screenshots/screen4.png)
 ![Screen](/screenshots/screen5.png)

 Use 'SPACE' to cycle through the bullet patterns.

 Cursor keys to move the player.

 Supports godot 4 and 3.5 (see branch) mono versions.

+## Differences

+Godot's default forward direction is positive along the X axis.
+The original library has bullets facing up; that is so an initial direction of 90 degrees (clockwise) would move the bullet along the positive X axis.
+In godot, an initial direction of 90 degrees will move along a negative Y direction.